MarlinFirmware/Configurations/config/examples/Tronxy/X5SA/HOWTO-INSTALL.md

 Again, thanks to J.C.
 Nelson @xC000000

+***Note for users that already flashed Marlin the old way: we need restore your Chitu backup first, to use this method.*** (worth it!)

 # Flashing the new firmware MANUALLY (NOT NEEED ANYMORE!!!!!!)

 YOU DONT NEED DO THIS ANYMORE!!!
 CAN USE THE FIRST METHOD.